ktorio/ktor-documentation/topics/server-get-started.md

 ![Generated Ktor project view in IDE](server_get_started_idea_project_view.png){ width="706" }

-In order to explain the project layout we have expanded the structure in the __Project View__ and selected the file `settings-gradle.kts`.
+In order to explain the project layout we have expanded the structure in the **Project** view and selected the file `settings-gradle.kts`.

 You will see that the code to run your application lives in packages under `src/main/kotlin`.
 The default package is